jbrowbb/CS325_jbrowbb/README.md

 # CS325 Assignment
-## This if a test repo, I am still learning
+## This is a test repo, I am still learning
 ### Below is a code block
 ```